eclipse-edc/Connector/docs/developer/decision-records/2022-03-11-story-issues/README.md

 This will cause GitHub to automatically track the sub-issues in the overarching story issue, and it will display a progress indicator on overview pages.
 More information can be found in the [documentation](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-task-lists).

-For example, a story to add an API endpoint to the codebase could be split into the following sub-tasks:
+For example, imagine a story that requires some lib analysis or evaluation before the lib is adopted into the code base could be split into the following sub-tasks:
-- add endpoint + swagger doc to controller
-- add service implementation + tests
-- add method to backing store + tests
+- evaluate lib X, lib Y and lib Z, create ADR
+- implement adapter for lib
-- add documentation
+- add overall system-test

 Generally speaking there should be one PR per sub-issue.